kevinmcareavey/jason-tutorial-series/md/appendix-b.md

 The empty box in the centre displays a selectable list of percepts for the agent highlighted in the dropdown menu to the far left.
 Initially `alice` is highlighted and she has no percepts.

-The box displaying `my_percept(1)` is an editable text field that allows you to enter any arbitrary percept, which can then be added as a percept for the highlighted agent using the `Add (agent)` button, or as a shared percept using the `Add (shared)` button.
+The box displaying `my_percept(1)` is an editable text field that allows you to enter any arbitrary percept, which can then be added as a percept of the highlighted agent using the `Add (agent)` button, or as a shared percept for all agents using the `Add (shared)` button.

 Select the `Add (agent)` button.
 An annotated percept `my_percept(1)[scope(agent)]` should appear in the list, where `scope(agent)` is a custom annotation used by the interface to distinguish agent percepts from shared percepts.